darleg/CodeForMathimatics/Geometry/README.md

    explores their properties and relationships.
 4. Coordinate Geometry: Uses a coordinate system to study geometric figures, blending algebra and geometry to solve problems.
+5. Transformational Geometry: Looks at how shapes can be transformed through operations like translation, rotation, reflection, and scaling.